embedly/embedly-docs/endpoints/1/preview.rst

 Preview API
 ===========

-This endpoint provides a simple, yet powerful solution for previewing a link.
-It is designed to allow users to select from a number of different options to build an embed because in the end, the user will have the best insight to an accurate portrayal of the content.
+The Preview endpoint is designed to provide users with a number of different options to build an embed with.
+For instance, whereas the :doc:`oEmbed endpoint </endpoints/1/oembed>` only provides what Embedly thinks is the best thumbnail image for a page, Preview potentially returns several.

 Example call (1 URL)::